 What’s Your Major?

-It’s not uncommon for students with a clear idea of what to major in to change their major once, twice, or even more before graduating.
+It’s not uncommon for students to change their major once, twice, or even more before graduating.

-Changing a major or delaying a final choice is not necessarily problematic; but, not investigating or delaying investigation is problematic.
+Changing a major or delaying a final choice is not necessarily problematic; but not investigating or delaying investigation of one is problematic.
 Idaho State University has over 250 majors that are suited to a variety of interests.
 Make an informed decision.

 With the cost of a college education increasing annually; reductions and limits to PELL Grants; stricter requirements for Satisfactory Academic Progress; changes to loan eligibility; reductions to scholarships, etc., it can be extremely costly for students to not have a clear direction, or to change their major after attempting several credits.

 Students are advised to take steps each semester toward confirming they have made an appropriate major choice or toward discovering the most appropriate major for themselves.